juzzlin/Heimer/README.md

 ## Installation

-See https://github.com/juzzlin/Heimer/releases for available packages.
+See https://github.com/juzzlin/Heimer/releases for available pre-built packages.

+### Linux: Snap

 On Linux distributions that support universal Snap packages you can install Heimer like this: